fatima-07/Portfolio/README.md

 Network Resilience.
 A single request that fails will not cause the entire installation to fail.
 Requests are automatically retried upon failure.
 Flat Mode.
 Yarn resolves mismatched versions of dependencies to a single version to avoid creating duplicates.

-# Install:
+# Install
 npm install

-# Run the development server:
+# Run the development server
 yarn dev

 It will locate to you to http://127.0.0.1:5173/

 # Deployment